Astrac/box-tables/README.md

 - `withHeaderAndFooter`
 - `markdown`

-When creating tables with headers and footers different themes can be defined for each part of the table using the `TableConfig[T]` case class; if not specified, header and footer configurations will default to the main theme.
+When creating tables with headers and footers different themes can be defined for each part of the table using the `TableConfig[Primitive]` case class; if not specified, header and footer configurations will default to the main theme.

 ## Markdown tables generation

 `StringTables.markdown` will generate a markdown table from the provided data.
 Please note that since content-based table sizing is not yet implemented it is the user's responsibility to configure column sizing so that cells do not overflow on a new line.
 By default the function will provide evenly distributed columns for a 80 characters wide table.
 This is an example of usage:

 ```scala
 import astrac.boxtables.{AutoRow, StringTables}